Home | Volume 48 | Article number 50

 Abstract

-Introduction: the objective of this study was to determine the quality of life (QOL) of the patient with a cleft lip or palate scheduled for surgery.
+Introduction: the objective of this study was to determine the quality of life (QoL) of the patient with a cleft lip or palate scheduled for surgery.

 Methods: this analytic multicenter cross-sectional study involved six participating Smile Train Partner Hospitals from five geopolitical zones of the country and three major ethnic groups.
 Patients with cleft lip or cleft palate aged between 8 to 29 years scheduled for repair were recruited.
 The main outcome measure was quality of life scores as measured by cleft Q.

 Results: thirty-four (females 18, males 16) patients were scheduled for surgery of either cleft lip n=7 (20.6%) or cleft palate n=27 (79.4).
 Patients scheduled for primary surgeries were more than those for secondary surgeries, 23 (68.7%) vs 10 (30.3%).
-Of the QOL scales, the speech distress score was the least (56.0 ± 22.6) and the psychological score highest (73.9 ± 15.8).
-All QOL mean scores except the psychological score fell below normative cleft Q scores.
+Of the QoL scales, the speech distress score was the least (56.0 ± 22.6) and the psychological score highest (73.9 ± 15.8).
+All QoL mean scores except the psychological score fell below normative cleft Q scores.
 The psychological scores in males (80.9 ± 16.2) were significantly higher than in females (67.7 ± 12.9, p=0.01).
 Patients for lip repair had lower psychological scores than those for palatal repair (median=59 vs 73, p=0.01).
 Patients for palate repair demonstrated significantly lower speech function and distress scores than those for lip repair (p=0.01, p<0.01 respectively).

-Conclusion: most of the QOL measures in patients with cleft lip and palate in this study fell below normative values.
+Conclusion: most of the QoL measures in patients with cleft lip and palate in this study fell below normative values.
 Gender and cleft type affect the quality of life.
 A larger study is recommended to establish national normative data.

 Introduction Down

-Globally, a patient with a cleft of the lip and or the palate has functional and psychosocial limitations that are associated with the cleft type of specific deformity [1-3].
+Globally, a patient with a cleft of the lip and/or the palate has functional and psychosocial limitations that are associated with the cleft type of specific deformity [1-3].
 These limitations include problems with appearance, feeding, drinking, increased occurrence of chest and middle ear infections as well as speech deficits.
 Psychosocial limitations become apparent as the child becomes self-aware and could persist into adulthood if the defect is not repaired [1-4].
 From these, the quality of life of the patient with a cleft can be significantly affected.
 Patient-reported outcomes, allow self-reporting of the impact of the deformity on the patient as well as the impact of the intervention.

-The cleft Q is a cleft-specific patient-reported outcome measure that has been accepted by the international consortium for health outcome measures as an objective patient-reported outcome measure [5].
+The cleft Q is a cleft-specific patient-reported outcome measure that has been accepted by the International Consortium for health outcome measures as an objective patient-reported outcome measure [5].
 It has been shown to be discriminatory enough between cleft types, and age groups and between patients who have and have not had cleft surgery [6].
-The cleft Q was designed for patients with clefts from eight to 29 years.
+The cleft Q was designed for patients with clefts from 8 to 29 years.
 It consists of three main domains: appearance, facial function, and health-related quality of life.
 These domains have subscales that ask about the typical challenges experienced by a patient with a cleft.
 Each subscale can be used independently and normative cleft Q scores for each scale and tailored to the cleft type, age, and gender of the patient have been established [5].

 The ability of the patient to provide a self-reported outcome gives the cleft care provider a basis for the determination of an appropriate intervention.
 Utilization of self-reported outcomes also enables healthcare providers to judge the effectiveness of any intervention administered [7,8].